extendr/rextendr/tests/testthat/_snaps/rust-sitrep.md

       !
 Target required-target is required on this host machine i Run `rustup target add required-target` to install it

-# Detects host when default toolchain is not set
+# Detects host when default toolchain is not set on OSX

     Code
       rust_sitrep()